What is cervical radiculopathy?

 Your caregiver will ask when and how your symptoms began.
-He will gently press on your neck to check for tenderness and misshapen areas.
+He will gently press on your neck to check for tenderness and areas that are not shaped correctly.
 He will also check your arms and hands for numbness or weakness.
 You may have any of the following:

-- Provocative tests: Your response to certain movements will help your caregiver decide if you have a pinched nerve in your neck.
+- Provocative tests are done to check your response to certain movements.
 He will ask you to move your neck, shoulder, and arm in different ways.
 Some movements will increase your symptoms, while others will make you feel better.

-- X-ray: This is a picture of the bones and tissues in your neck.
+- An x-ray is a picture of the bones and tissues in your neck.

 How is cervical radiculopathy treated?

-- Steroid injections: Steroid injections (shots) in your neck help decrease pain and swelling.
+- Steroids help decrease pain and swelling.
+These may be given as a pill or as an injection in your neck.
 You may need more than 1 injection if your symptoms do not improve after the first treatment.

-- Physical therapy: Your caregiver may suggest physical therapy to stretch and strengthen your muscles.
-Your physical therapist may teach you how to improve your posture and the way you hold your neck.
-He may also teach you how to remain safely active and avoid further injury.
-He may also help you develop an exercise program that is safe for your back and neck.
+- Physical therapy helps stretch and strengthen your muscles.
+Your physical therapist can teach you how to improve your posture and the way you hold your neck.
+He may also teach you how to be safely active and avoid further injury.
+He can also help you develop an exercise program that is safe for your back and neck.

-- Surgery: Surgery may be used to treat a pinched nerve if other treatments have not helped after 6 to 12 weeks.
-Ask your caregiver for more information about surgery.
+- Surgery may be used to treat a pinched nerve if other treatments have not helped after 6 to 12 weeks.

-- Do light stretches and regular exercise: Your caregiver may suggest light stretches to help decrease stiffness in your neck and arm as you recover.
+- Do light stretches and regular exercise.
+Your caregiver may suggest light stretches to help decrease stiffness in your neck and arm as you recover.
 After your pain is controlled, you may benefit from regular exercise.
-Ask your caregiver what type of exercise is safe for your back and neck.
+Ask what type of exercise is safe for your back and neck.

-- Review your work area: A comfortable work area can help prevent neck strain.
-Ask your employer to look at the position of your desk, chair, phone, and computer.
-This is sometimes called an ergonomic review.
+- Review your work area.
+A comfortable work area can help prevent neck strain.
+Ask your employer for an ergonomic review to check the position of your desk, chair, phone, and computer.
+Make any necessary adjustments for your comfort.